AmaneTsukishiro/AmaneTsukishiro/README.md

 Since 2011, I have developed the C++ Template Library [RUIN](https://github.com/AmaneTsukishiro/Ruin) which is an etude for trying meta-programming and applying theoretical computer science.

 # Audio
 As an audiophile, I have used many (although not so many compared with popular reviewers) headphones, DACs, HPAs, cables, eartips and earpads, and have reviewed some of them privately.
-For example, I have measured electromagnetic properties of headphone cables and theoretically analysed their acoustic properties.
+For example, I have measured electromagnetic properties of headphone cables and analysed their electro-acoustic properties.
+I am compiling a glossary for audiophiles which includes a brief introduction to alternating circuits and opamps.
 I have also an experience in making speakers, DACs and AMPs (both monolithic and discrete).

-# Current Job
-NULL

 # Support
 If you would like to support my project, please purchase [my textbooks](https://amntksr.booth.pm/).